 The 2019 Sunday Times' Christmas charity appeal, in partnership with the Education Endowment Foundation (EEF), aimed to help families in some of the poorest communities in Britain at the time they need it the most.

-The appeal’s aim is to ensure their local school can stay open, providing food and a safe place to play throughout the holidays, as well as a host of educational day trips and activities that can support their learning.
+The appeal’s aim was to ensure their local school could stay open, providing food and a safe place to play throughout the holidays, as well as a host of educational day trips and activities that could support their learning.

 The communities featured in the appeal include:

 - Blackpool (24 Nov 2019): 'The schools and teachers providing a lifeline to Britain’s poorest families — and how you can help'

 - Worthing (1 Dec): 'The love and care make every child feel valued, but then term ends'

 - Stoke-on-Trent (8 Dec): 'More school is music to Thomas’s ears'